HyDROSLab/EF5-dockerized/Readme.md

 ## General Information

 This project builds a single, minimal, Docker Linux image based on [Alpine Linux 3.17](https://hub.docker.com/_/alpine).
 When the image is built, it will install the needed dependencies to build EF5, then proceed to clone EF5's source code from the main [EF5 repository from GitHub](https://github.com/HyDROSLab/EF5), and finally it will compile the EF5 executable.
-The EF5 installation will be placed in the path `/ef5` **WITHIN THE RUNNING CONTAINER** (*i.e. not directly accessible to the user*).
+The EF5 installation will be placed in the path `/ef5` **WITHIN THE RUNNING CONTAINER** (*i.e. not directly accessible to the host machine*).
 It will also define the following *volumes* (_folders_) **WITHIN THE RUNNING CONTAINER**: `/conf`, `/data`, `/results`.
-These will serve as communication points (_mount points_) between the container and the host machine (the user's computer), to provide inputs to EF5 (parameters and data), and to receive results (model outputs) from EF5's execution.
+These will serve as communication points (_mount points_) between the container and the host machine (the user's computer), to provide inputs to EF5 (parameters, data, and states), and to receive results (model outputs, and state outputs) from EF5's execution.

-When this image is used to run a container, it will mount the follwing project folders, and make them available to the running image:
+When this image is used to run a container, it will mount the following project folders, and make them available to the running image:
 - **[./conf](./conf)** [RO]: where the running EF5 instance will look for a control file named [control.txt](./conf/control.txt) (*the control file __MUST__ be named `control.txt` for the default container configuration to work*).
-Further information regarding control files can be found in the [EF5 manual](./docs/manual.html). `This folder will be mounted on the container using read-only permissions, since EF5 only needs to read the control file.`
+Further information regarding control files can be found in the [EF5 manual](./docs/manual.html). `This project folder will be mounted on the container using read-only permissions, since EF5 only needs to read the control file.`
-- **[./data](./data)** [RO]: where the running EF5 instance will look for data such as flow accumulation grids, digital elevation data, flow direction grids, kinematic wave parameter maps, and precipitation data. `This folder will be mounted on the container using read-only permissions, since EF5 only needs to read the input data and parameters.`
+- **[./data](./data)** [RW]: where the running EF5 instance will look for data such as flow accumulation grids, digital elevation data, flow direction grids, kinematic wave parameter maps, and precipitation data. `This project folder will be mounted on the container using read-write permissions, since EF5 must be able to write outputs to the /data/states folder`
-- **[./results](./results/)** [RW]: where the running EF5 instance will write model results and state outputs, so that the user can retain a copy of these results on the host machine once the container finishes running EF5. `This folder will be mounted on the container using read-write permissions, since EF5 must be able to write outputs to this folder.`
+- **[./results](./results/)** [RW]: where the running EF5 instance will write model results and state outputs, so that the user can retain a copy of these results on the host machine once the container finishes running EF5. `This project folder will be mounted on the container using read-write permissions, since EF5 must be able to write outputs to this folder.`

 # Docker